-The film and digital video filmmaking technology is updating and evolving constantly.
+The film and digital filmmaking technology is updating and evolving constantly.
 Teachers must keep up with these changes.
-This class is for high school and college educators, department chairs, and others who are presently teaching film and digital video.
+This class is for high school and college educators, department chairs, and others who are presently teaching film and digital filmmaking.

 "In real estate, it's location, location, location.
 Here it's people, people, people.
 You have to be a rock not to absorb the energy here."